Culhane/vakzz.github.io/_posts/2017-07-10-pyzzeria---polictf-2017.markdown

 price: 1337€
 ```

-So we have an arbitary ready when cooking a Margherita pizza as Stuffed, but there is a slight problem in that we need to know the `order` code to be able to check the pizza's status from the web site.
+So we have an arbitrary read when cooking a Margherita pizza as Stuffed, but there is a slight problem in that we need to know the `order` code to be able to check the pizza's status from the web site.
 We can get around this by brute forcing the `order` code one byte at a time, but the other problem is that we have no idea where the secret is in memory as it's part of `cuoco.so` and due to ASLR could be anywhere.

-The other interesting things are we have a heap leake from Stuffed as Margherita, and a pointer leak of `bbbb` from Error as Margherita.
+The other interesting things are we have a heap leak from Stuffed as Margherita, and a pointer leak of `bbbb` from Error as Margherita.

 Looking at the cook method in a bit more detail in Binary Ninja, we see at `0x1270` that if `eax` doesn't equal `0x4d` or `0x53` then an error is created with `INVALID` and `invalid test`.